2 Chronicles 8

 Notes

-Verses 12-15 are the theological heart of this chapter.
-The Chronicler's real interest is not Solomon's building projects or military campaigns but his faithful administration of temple worship.
+Verses 12-15 form the theological center of this chapter.
+The Chronicler's focus is not Solomon's building projects or military campaigns but his faithful administration of temple worship.
 The three annual festivals named in verse 13 -- חַג הַמַּצּוֹת ("the Festival of Unleavened Bread"), חַג הַשָּׁבֻעוֹת ("the Festival of Weeks"), and חַג הַסֻּכּוֹת ("the Festival of Booths") -- correspond to the three pilgrimage festivals prescribed in Exodus 23:14-17 and Deuteronomy 16:16.
-Solomon's observance of them demonstrates his obedience to the Mosaic law.
+Solomon's observance of them shows his obedience to the Mosaic law.

 The phrase כְּמִשְׁפַּט דָּוִיד אָבִיו ("according to the ordinance of David his father") in verse 14 establishes the principle that governs the Chronicler's view of proper worship: Moses prescribed what sacrifices to offer, and David prescribed how the worship personnel should be organized.
 The priestly divisions go back to 1 Chronicles 24, the Levitical music guilds to 1 Chronicles 25, and the gatekeepers to 1 Chronicles 26.
 Solomon's faithfulness lies in implementing both the Mosaic and Davidic patterns without deviation.

-The title אִישׁ הָאֱלֹהִים ("man of God") applied to David in verse 14 is remarkable and rarely noted.
-This title is used throughout the Old Testament almost exclusively for prophets -- Moses (Deuteronomy 33:1), Samuel (1 Samuel 9:6), Elijah (1 Kings 17:18), and Elisha (2 Kings 4:9), among others.
+The title אִישׁ הָאֱלֹהִים ("man of God") applied to David in verse 14 is notable.
+Throughout the Old Testament, the title is used almost exclusively for prophets -- Moses (Deuteronomy 33:1), Samuel (1 Samuel 9:6), Elijah (1 Kings 17:18), and Elisha (2 Kings 4:9), among others.
 Its application to David here elevates him to the rank of a prophetic figure, one whose commands about worship carry the same authority as prophetic utterances.
 This is consistent with the Chronicler's broader portrayal of David as a divinely inspired organizer of worship, whose psalms and liturgical arrangements were themselves acts of prophecy (1 Chronicles 25:1-3).

 Completion of the Temple and the Ophir Expedition (vv.
 16-18)